patrick-steele-idem/morphdom/README.md

 npm run benchmark
 ```

-The average time for each test is shown in the table below:
+The table below shows some sample benchmark results when running the benchmarks on a MacBook Pro (2.8 GHz Intel Core i7, 16 GB 1600 MHz DDR3).
+The average time per iteration for each test is shown in the table below:

 <table>
     <thead>